3. PRINCIPLES OF REMUNERATION OF THE CEO AND THE GROUP LEADERSHIP TEAM

 Rewards from the performance period will be paid partly in the Company’s A series shares and partly in cash as follows: 50 per cent pay-out in 2017 and 50 per cent pay-out in 2018.
 The cash proportion is intended to cover taxes and tax-related costs arising from the rewards to the key personnel.
 No reward will be paid, if the key employee’s employment or service ends before reward payment.

-The plan is directed to 37 people.
+The plan was initially directed to 37 people.
 The rewards to be paid on basis of the performance period are a maximum approximate total of 366 000 HKScan Corporation series A shares and cash payment corresponding to the value of such shares.
+After the relevant taxes and other employment-related expenses have been deducted, the participants are paid the net balance in the form of shares.

-The Finnish Members of the Group Management Team are covered by a contribution-based additional pension insurance.
+The Finnish Members of the Group Leadership Team are covered by a contribution-based additional pension insurance.
 The contribution is 20 per cent of the insured person’s annual pay.
-The retirement age according to the pension agreements is 63 years; the pension insurance includes a paid-up policy applicable after four years’ employment.
+The retirement age according to the pension agreements is 63 years.

 The remuneration and terms of employment of the CEO are decided by the Board of Directors.

-CEO Hannu Kottonen’s remuneration consists of a fixed base salary, benefits, supplementary pension benefits and possible incentive awards under the Group’s incentive scheme.
-Under the terms of the CEO’s executive agreement Hannu Kottonen can retire at the age of 62.
+CEO Jari Latvanen’s remuneration consists of a fixed base salary, benefits, supplementary pension benefits and possible incentive awards under the Group’s short- and long-term incentive schemes.
+Under the terms of the CEO’s executive agreement Jari Latvanen can retire at the age of 63.

 Under the terms of the CEO’s executive agreement, the agreement can be terminated by both the Group and the CEO.
 The period of notice for the CEO is six months.
 In the event that HKScan terminates the agreement, the CEO will be paid a sum corresponding to his 12 months’ salary.
 In addition he will be paid the salary for the termination period.
-In 2015, Hannu Kottonen was paid a total salary (including benefits) of EUR 0.6 million.
+In 2016, Jari Latvanen was paid a total salary of EUR 0.36 million.